Mor language (Papuan)

 Mor is a nearly extinct Trans–New Guinea language of Indonesia.
 It is spoken along the Budidi River and the Bomberai River on the Bomberai Peninsula.

 Classification

 It may form a tentative independent branch of that family in the classification of Malcolm Ross (2005), but Palmer (2018) classifies it as a language isolate.
-However, the only connections are the 1sg and 2 ng pronouns na- and a-:
+However, the only connections are the 1sg and 2sg pronouns na- and a-: